Launch Date: 2016

 To accomplish these investigations, the SXS uses a state-of-the-art x-ray calorimeter spectrometer at the focus of a high-throughput x-ray telescope.
 The x-ray calorimeter is a low-temperature sensor that measures the energy of each x-ray photon as heat with extraordinary precision, and allows high-resolution spectra to be obtained from extended sources without degradation.
 The instrument utilizes a multi-stage cooling system that will maintain the ultra-low temperature of the calorimeter array for more than 3 years in space.
 X-rays are focused onto the array of calorimeters by a highly efficient, grazing-incidence x-ray mirror that provides large collecting area.

-The NASA contribution to Astro-H is being built at the NASA/Goddard Spaceflight Center in collaboration with the University of Wisconsin.
+The NASA contribution to ASTRO-H was built at the NASA Goddard Spaceflight Center in collaboration with the University of Wisconsin.
+All NASA provided hardware has now been installed on the JAXA spacecraft and is undergoing the spacecraft testing process.